 How long is the recovery period after abdominoplasty?

 In most cases, you will spend the night after abdominoplasty surgery in a private suite offsite, attended by one of our highly trained private nurses.
 To help ensure satisfactory results, you will have the chance to have all of your postoperative questions answered during this time.
-Following tummy tuck / abdominoplasty surgery, Dr. Theodore Lazzaro, Dr. Jeffrey Antimarino and Dr. Julio Clavijo will see you first thing the next morning to discuss your discharge instructions.
+Following tummy tuck / abdominoplasty surgery, Dr. Theodore Lazzaro and Dr. Jeffrey Antimarino will see you first thing the next morning to discuss your discharge instructions.